 You should also know PNC won’t finance a vehicle more than 8 years old.
 If you’re buying a car with a model year older than 2012, you’ll have to look somewhere else for financing or save up enough money to pay cash for it.

 What you need to know

-PNC Bank auto loan rates can be as low as 3.49% if you’re buying a new vehicle from a dealer and as high as 5.54%.
-It all depends on the car you buy, who you buy it from and the term length you choose — which can be anywhere between 12 and 72 months.
+PNC Bank auto loan rates vary by location and credit rating.
+It also depends on the car you buy, who you buy it from and the term length you choose — which can be anywhere between 12 and 72 months.
 You can also lower your rate by 0.25% by signing up for auto-pay through a PNC Bank checking account.

 Applying for an auto loan with PNC Bank is an easy process.
 You can apply either online, over the phone or in-person at a PNC branch.
 To apply online, follow these steps.